patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

     'Th',
     'Td',
     'Caption',
+    'TableText',
+    'EditableSelectInputCell',
+    'EditableTextCell'
   ]
 ouia: true
 ---

 Note: Table lives in its own package at [@patternfly/react-table](https://www.npmjs.com/package/@patternfly/react-table)!

+PatternFly has two implementations of a table.

+The first is the original `Table` component.
+It is configuration based and takes a less declarative and more implicit approach about laying out the table structure, such as the rows and cells within it.

+The second is the newer `TableComposable` component.
+It takes a more explicit and declarative approach, and its implementation more closely mirrors that of an html table.

 import SearchIcon from '@patternfly/react-icons/dist/js/icons/search-icon';
 import CodeBranchIcon from '@patternfly/react-icons/dist/js/icons/code-branch-icon';